Abu388/2025-project-phase-mobile-tasks/mobile/abenezer_mesfin/README.md

   - `avoid_print`, `prefer_const_constructors`, `prefer_single_quotes`, etc.
 - Ran `flutter analyze` to check for linter issues.
 - IDE now shows warnings and suggestions for cleaner, consistent code.

+                     🧱 Clean Architecture

+  This project follows a Clean Architecture pattern, which separates the app into three main layers:

+  Presentation Layer

+  Contains the UI (screens like HomePage, AddProductPage, etc.)

+  Handles user interaction and displays data.

+  Domain Layer

+  Contains core business logic (like the Product model and ProductRepository interface).

+  Independent from Flutter — pure Dart code.

+  Data Layer

+  Responsible for data sources (currently using mock data).

+  Implements the repository from the domain layer.

+  This structure helps keep the code organized, scalable, and easier to test or maintain.